Kasinatha Baskaran: Coach

 In 2004, Baskaran obtained a degree from the National Institute of Sports as a Specialist Coach.
 He was appointed as the Indian Coach for Junior Probables in Kabaddi in 2009.
 He rose to International attention during this period and was appointed as the Coach for Thailand National Kabaddi Team.
 In 2010 he coached the Malaysian National Kabaddi Team and was mainly associated with the preparation and selection process for the 2010 Asian Games.
 In 2014 he mentored the Indian Men's Kabaddi team for the Beach Asian Games 2014 held in Thailand.
 The team secured the bronze medal in the event.

 Pro Kabaddi League

 In 2014 the Pro Kabaddi League began, a sports event for Kabaddi played among various Kabaddi franchises of India.
 K. Baskaran led the Pink Panthers franchise to its maiden victory at the inaugural event.
 He remained as the Pink Panthers coach from 2014 to 2016.
 He started coaching the Puneri Paltans franchise from 2016 and secured third place in season four.
-He was the head coach of Tamil Thalaivas in Pro Kabbadi 2017.
+He was the head coach of Tamil Thalaivas in Pro Kabaddi 2017.

 He was head coach for Vizag Whirlwinds in the Pro Kabaddi League.